Lessons (The Wire): Plot summary

-The street
+The Street

 As Wallace helps one of his young charges with their math homework, Poot shows up and asks him to return to work.
-Wallace refuses to leave his room and asks to borrow money from Poot, who begrudgingly obliges.
-Afterward, Poot reports his concerns about Wallace to D'Angelo, who wants to talk with him face-to-face.
-Meanwhile, at the Barksdale-run print shop, Stringer scolds the staff for not acting like professionals.
+Wallace refuses and asks to borrow money from Poot, who begrudgingly obliges.
+Afterward, Poot reports his concerns to D'Angelo, who wants to speak with Wallace face-to-face.
+Meanwhile, at a Barksdale-run print shop, Stringer scolds his subordinates for not acting like professionals.
 Wee-Bey, Stinkum and Savino raid Omar's apartment and torch his van while he watches from his hiding place across the street.
-Later, they pick up D'Angelo, who mentions Orlando's proposition; the others tell him that he should talk to Avon.
+Later they pick up D'Angelo, who mentions Orlando's proposition; the others tell him that he should talk to Avon.
 Orlando is berated and beaten by Avon for even considering getting involved in dealing.

-The soldiers throw a party celebrating Stinkum's promotion, which will be official as soon as they kill a dealer named Scar and chase his crew off his corner.
+Barksdale soldiers throw a party celebrating Stinkum's impending promotion, which will be official as soon as they kill a dealer named Scar and chase his crew off his corner.
 Before leaving to buy more alcohol, D'Angelo notices an extremely inebriated dancer named Keisha being held by Wee-Bey against his chest; he regards D'Angelo coldly before he takes Keisha into a bedroom and shuts the door behind him.
 When D'Angelo returns, he finds Keisha's naked corpse lying on a bed in the room where Wee-Bey took her.
 D'Angelo is slightly shaken, while Wee-Bey appears disturbingly unconcerned; it is implied Keisha died of an overdose after Wee-Bey drugged and raped her.

-Later, Shardene asks D'Angelo about Keisha, and he tells her that she was sick when he last saw her.
+When Shardene later asks D'Angelo about Keisha, he tells her that she was sick when he last saw her.
 They discuss his future and she tells him that if he is unhappy, he should do something else.
 As Wee-Bey and Stinkum prepare to hit Scar's corner, they are ambushed by Omar; Stinkum is killed while Wee-Bey is wounded.
-Avon increases the bounty on Omar, but Stringer suggests luring him into the open with the promise of a truce.
+Avon increases his bounty on Omar, but Stringer suggests luring him into the open with the promise of a truce.